Jbwasse2/Research-on-Swarm-Robotics/meeting-notes/software_meetings.md

 -   iterating on attachment design

 Next software meeting:
--   generating graphs in Haskell (Li?)
+-   report progress on generating graphs in Haskell

 2017/03/08
 ==========